I wonder what television news will be like in the future, the future that began so shockingly on Sept. 11, 2001.

 Will the people who watch television news realize that events that seem dull at the time can have startling implications in the future?
 Will they be willing to pay closer attention to those events, to think about them when the newscast is over, to read about them in detail in newspapers and magazines?
 Will they learn to make a distinction between what is topical and what is relevant, and will they come to prefer the latter, even if the relevance is sometimes subtle or stubborn about making itself known?
 Will they work at their news, at least more than they did before Sept.
 11?

 Will they realize, at long last, that the more television news entertains them, the less it informs them, and the less it informs them, the more it leaves them deceived and unprepared.

-And I wonder whether, if all of this happens, those who produce television news will be different, too.
+And I wonder whether, if all of this happens, that those who produce television news will be different, too.
 Will they spend less time on the next Gary Condit, the next Robert Blake, the next Marv Albert, the next Darva Conger, the next O.J.
-Simpson court appearance, the next car chase on a freeway, the next school shooting, the next nanny trial, the next celebrity drug bust, the next celebrity death in a plane crash, the next grotesquely-multiple birth?
+Simpson court appearance, the next car chase on a freeway, the next school shooting, the next nanny trial, the next celebrity drug bust, the next celebrity death in a plane crash, the next grotesque multiple birth?

 Will they hire reporters who care more about the stories they cover than the amount of time they spend on camera?
 Reporters who are more passionate about their work than their paychecks; who are insightful and creative enough to point out what is domestic about the foreign, what may be startling about the dull?